 More information can be found in the ETSU Graduate Catalog Entry for the MPH, Epidemiology Concentration.

 Program Admission Requirements

 The priority application deadline is February 1st (for early admissions decision, consideration for Graduate Assistantships, and Tuition Scholarships).

 The final application deadline is June 1st.

-Applicants to this program are required to use the online Schools of Public Health Application Service (SOPHAS) which can be accessed at www.SOPHAS.org.
+The College of Public Health begins accepting applications in early September and will continue to review applications through the month of May.
+However, the College of Public Health only admits for the following fall semester.
+Applicants to this program are required to use the online Schools of Public Health Application Service (SOPHAS) which can be accessed at http://www.sophas.org.

 The College of Public Health has a priority deadline of February 1.

 *NOTE: When applying to SOPHAS, please use the ETSU College of Public Health GRE code: 7333.
 Students who are accepted to the ETSU MPH program will also need to send transcripts and test scores directly to the ETSU School of Graduate Studies.